thewebcon/FuseResort/README.md

-# Fuse Online
+# Fuse Resort (Online & Offline Projects)

-Fuse Online is a project developed and run by Clockwork2002, TheWebCon, ItzPolar, Dr_Orlando, and ThePlasmo.
+Fuse Resort is a project developed and run by Clockwork2002, TheWebCon, ItzPolar, Dr_Orlando, and ThePlasmo.
 This repository will contain files necessary for the project to run.